 DIY Bar Cart Ideas

-Once stocked, it’s time to elevate your bar cart’s aesthetic appeal.
+Once stocked, it’s time to design your bar cart’s aesthetic appeal.
 Here’s how:

 1. Start with a Statement Piece